Best Chromebook Docking Stations Android Central 2021

 Use any USB-C 3.1 Gen 2 cable to turn this credit-card USB-C hub into a mini-dock perfect for dorm rooms and travelers.
 The 8-in-1 version has Ethernet and an extra USB-A port, but both have HDMI, SD/microSD, USB-A, and USB-C passthrough charging.

 This docking station is a bit bigger than Plugable's 85W model.
-In addition to adding a fifth USB-A port and splitting the mic and headphone jacks, this dock has more padding around each port for peripherals with larger plugs.
+This vertical dock has more padding around each port for peripherals with larger plugs, adding a fifth USB-A port and splitting the mic and headphone jacks.

 Do you really need two HDMI ports and DisplayPort?
 Probably not, but it's there if you need it, along with two 10Gbps USB-C ports for external hard drives or USB-C peripherals, three USB-A ports, Ethernet, and memory card readers.